What happens when you sleep?

 Sleep is vital for our physical and emotional well-being.
 Physically, the body goes through a restorative process that affects the digestive system, the immune system, and the cardiovascular system.
 It has actually been proven that a lack of sleep increases the level of “hunger hormone”, making us eat more than we should and thus increasing the risk for all sorts of diseases.
 Lack of sleep might increase the risk of getting heart disease and even Alzheimer’s disease.

 Sleep is good for your brain

 Getting the right amount of sleep is crucial when it comes to emotional and cognitive functions.
 The hours that we sleep allow the brain to catch up and prepare itself for the day ahead.
-The positive effects of good sleep also affect our ability to focus and concentrate, remember things, solve problems and motivate ourselves.
+The positive effects of good sleep also include improving our ability to focus and concentrate, remember things, solve problems, and motivate ourselves.